Apex - Cary - Clayton - Durham - Fuquay Varina - Garner - Holly Springs - Raleigh - Sanford

 RADON TESTING IN YOUR HOME

-David Morris, owner of A-1 House Inspectors, and a certified radon expert, tells us what we can do to protect our families from the dangerous effects of this cancer-causing gas.
+Jessica Phillips, manager of First Choice Radon Remediation in Wake Forest, is a North Carolina certified radon professional.
+Today she tells us what we can do to protect our families from the dangerous effects of this cancer-causing gas.

 ASK THE EXPERT – RESIDENTIAL HOME INSPECTIONS